 There are serious and even permanent detrimental consequences that are caused by a prolonged erection.
 Medically the condition is called “priapism.”
-This is derived from Priapus, a Roman fertility god who was marked by his oversized and permanent erection and figured prominently in erotic art and literature.
+This term is derived from Priapus, a Roman fertility god who was noted for his oversized and permanent erection and figured prominently in erotic art and literature.
 He was a popular theme in Roman graffiti.

 What causes priapism?

 All “the penis pills” list priapism as a possible risk to the medication, but only a few cases have been reported.
 Taking more than the recommended dose is usually the cause of a prolonged erection.
 Some other medications, such as risperidone, an antipsychotic, and trazadone, an antidepressant, are known to cause priapism.
 Marijuana, cocaine, and alcohol also have been known to cause priapism.

 Some medical diseases, such as sickle cell disease which causes misshaped red blood cells which get clogged in the smaller blood vessels, can cause recurrent episodes of priapism.
 Leukemia has also been reported as a cause.

 The venom from spider bites and scorpion stings can produce priapism.

 Treatment is available and essential.
 You can take treatment in your own hands by masturbating to ejaculation.
 This releases adrenalin which directs bloodflow away from the penis.
 Exercising has a similar effect.
 Neosynephrine nasal spray and Sudafed tablets have adrenalin-like effects and may correct the problem.
 If these fail to deflate the problem, then it’s time to put your “big boy pants” on (for obvious reasons) and head to the emergency room.